 I never heard of Iasi before, let alone knew anything about things to do in Iasi.
 However, it was the cheapest way to fly into the region.
-My travel guide was brief and neither was there a lot of information on the internet.
-This travelguide about Iasi will show you the best things to see and do in Iasi
+My lonely planet was brief and neither was there a lot of information on the internet about things to do in Iasi.

 Located in the north eastern part of Romania, the region bordering Moldova sees few visitors.
 I came with little expectations, but found a young and lively student city full of beautiful churches, interesting museums and great places to eat.